The making of Fern Lake Township . . .

 with a great view of the town.

 Building 4 is a three story building (20" wide x 12" deep x 37" high).
-If you read this earlier, this was going to be a three story home.
+This was originally going to be a three story home.
+But I've changed it to the first floor is a flower shop and the upper two floors are a small home.
+The apartment building will house plenty of residents.

 Building 5 is the corner building (40" along one side and 26" along the other, 12" deep x 23-1/2" high).
 The large lower level will be a doll shop, and the small